proxmox/proxmox-backup/docs/certificate-management.rst

 communication with the host’s ``proxmox-backup-proxy`` service, for any API call between a user or backup-client and the web-interface.

-Certificate verification when sending backups to a `Proxmox Backup`_ server is either done based on pinning the certificate fingerprints in the storage/remote configuration, or by using certificates, signed by a trusted certificate authority.
+Certificate verification when sending backups to a Proxmox Backup Server is either done based on pinning the certificate fingerprints in the storage/remote configuration, or by using certificates, signed by a trusted certificate authority.